Bucks use lopsided run after Nash ejected, beat Nets 110-99

+”I was just standing up for our guys,” said Nash, who was ejected twice during his 18-season playing career. ”I thought Patty took a forearm in the throat from Giannis right in front of the ref.
+I didn’t feel that was fair.
+I don’t think I was overly demonstrative.
+I was upset I got the technical.”

-MILWAUKEE (AP) — Giannis Antetokounmpo had 43 points, 14 rebounds and five assists as the Milwaukee Bucks went on a lopsided run after Brooklyn coach Steve Nash was ejected in the third quarter and beat the Nets 110-99 on Wednesday night.
+Antetokounmpo had 43 points, 14 rebounds and five assists.
+He scored 34 points in the second half.

-Antetokounmpo scored 34 points in the second half as the Bucks outscored the Nets 67-44 over the final two periods.
-After shooting just 3 of 10 in the first half, Antetokounmpo went 13 of 15 in the second half.
-He was following up a Saturday performance in which he scored 44 points and shot 17 of 21 in a 125-105 rout of the Houston Rockets, marking just the fifth time in NBA history a player had scored at least 44 points while playing less than 28 minutes.
+That performance three nights after he scored 44 points and shot 17 of 21 in a 125-105 rout of the Houston Rockets, marking just the fifth time in NBA history a player had scored at least 44 points while playing less than 28 minutes.

+”I’ve been working a lot over these few years and this summer and just so anxious to prove to myself that I can do what I’ve been working on, and sometimes I think I play not (to) my strength as much,” Antetokounmpo said. ”I kind of scratched that, and in the second half, I was just, `OK, I’m going to be myself and be OK with it’ and just tried to drive as much as I can and find my teammates and get in the paint.”

+The Nets led 70-66 with about 41/2 minutes remaining in the third quarter when Nash received a technical foul and then yelled his displeasure as assistant coach Jacque Vaughn and forward Royce O’Neale held him back.
+Nash’s heated reaction resulted in a second technical that got him ejected.

 Bobby Portis had 20 points and 11 rebounds for Milwaukee, and Jrue Holiday added 15 points.